ritz078/react-fuzzy-search/README.md

-list|null|Array of properties to be filtered. placeholder|'Search'|Placeholder of the searchbox resultsTemplate| Func | Template of the dropdown divs shouldSort| true | Whether to sort the result list, by score. sortFn|`Array.prototype.sort`|The function that is used for sorting the result list. threshold|0.6|At what point does the match algorithm give up.
+list|null|Array of properties to be filtered. placeholder|'Search'|Placeholder of the searchbox resultsTemplate| Func | Template of the dropdown divs shouldShowDropdownAtStart|false|Allow the searchbox to act as a `filter` dropdown with initial values.
+Yields all results when the search value is blank. shouldSort| true | Whether to sort the result list, by score. sortFn|`Array.prototype.sort`|The function that is used for sorting the result list. threshold|0.6|At what point does the match algorithm give up.
 A threshold of `0.0` requires a perfect match (of both letters and location), a threshold of `1.0` would match anything.